hyperledger/toc/project-reports/2023/2023-Q2-Hyperledger-Aries.md

     rooted in [cheqd.io] and [Cardano].
     - BC Gov published an [AnonCreds Code With Us Opportunity] to integrate [Hyperledger AnonCreds] into [Aries Cloud Agent Python].
-[Indicio] won that Opportunity and is working the implementation.
+[Indicio] won that Opportunity and is working on the implementation.
 - An implementation of [OpenID4VCs] (issuance) with [Aries Framework JavaScript] has been completed.
 This is the first experiment in using [OpenID4VCs] with Aries.
 The community is also considering the feasibility of issuing and presenting [ISO